 How much mine subsidence coverage do I need?

 Mine subsidence coverage may vary depending on what state you reside in and the insurance company writing your policy.
-In general, the coverage includes a deductible but offers coverage up to a specific limit as stated in the policy.
-Most states offer a minimum amount to maximum amount of coverage.
+In general, the coverage includes a deductible, but offers coverage up to a specific limit as stated in the policy.
+In most states, there are both minimums and maximums to how much coverage you can purchase.
 For example, in Indiana you can purchase up to $500,000 in coverage.

 Where can I get mine subsidence insurance?